Skip to main content

 Other Codes

-In Queensland we also refer to the Queensland Development Code (QDC), which contains, amongst other things, Queensland variations to the National Construction Code and consolidates Queensland-specific building standards into a single document.
+In Queensland we also refer to the Queensland Development Code (QDC).
+It contains Queensland variations to the NCC, and combines Queensland-specific building standards into a single document.

 The QDC covers Queensland matters that are outside the scope of, and in addition to, the National Construction Code (e.g. requirements for energy efficiency).